I/O and Run Specifications

 The input specification is an array of input parameter descriptors that define the inputs that the executable expects to run.
 The order of inputs in the array determines the order in which they will be rendered on the DNAnexus website when a user tries to configure and launch the executable through the website.
 If an input specification is not provided, then an applet can be run with any input, which will not be validated for input argument names or types.
 An input parameter descriptor is a hash with the following key/value pairs:

-• "int" represents a decimal integer; a JSON number must be given
+• "int" represents a decimal integer.
+A JSON number must be given

-• "float" represents a decimal floating-point number; a JSON number must be given
+• "float" represents a decimal floating-point number.
+A JSON number must be given

-• "string" represents a string; a JSON (UTF-8) string must be given
+• "string" represents a string.
+A JSON (UTF-8) string must be given

-• "boolean" represents a boolean; the JSON value true or false must be given
+• "boolean" represents a boolean.
+The JSON value true or false must be given

 • "hash" represents an arbitrary JSON object